2009 European Amateur Team Championship: Teams

-Other participating teams

 Winners

 Team Norway won the opening 36-hole competition, with a 30-under-par score of 690, three strokes ahead of team Italy.
-Neither host nation Wales or defending champions Ireland mad it to the quarter finals, finishing 10th and 11th respectively.
+Neither host nation Wales or defending champions Ireland mad it to the quarter-finals, finishing 10th and 11th respectively.

 There was no official award for the lowest individual score, but tied individual leaders were 16-year-old Matteo Manassero, Italy and Pontus Widegren, Sweden, each with a 10-under-par score of 134, one stroke ahead of Andrea Pavan, Italy.

 Team Scotland won the gold medal, earning their sixth title, beating team England in the final 5–2.

 Team Italy, earned the bronze on third place, after beating Norway 5–2 in the bronze match.